Call Today! Free Immediate Response (818) 781-1570

 • Affidavit showing “good cause” for revealing the records, and

-• Proof the defendant notified the agency that has the records of the motion.
+• Prove that the defendant notified the agency that has the records of the motion.

 It's important to note that the affidavit showing “good cause” to disclose the police officer's record is the most critical part of the Pitchess motion.